 However, with proper management, preeclampsia does not have to endanger a person’s life or well-being.
 For this reason, it is very important to monitor symptoms and seek prompt medical care.

-High blood pressure sometimes causes no symptoms at all.
+High blood pressure sometimes causes

 As a result, the healthcare team will monitor the woman’s blood pressure in the hospital following delivery.